TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 	+ Deals 12 damage.
 Potency bonus to damage is doubled for this attack.
 	+ Slows the target for (1 + POW/4) rounds.
 + (Prepared) Crossbow Bash
-	+ Range: 1 meter.
 	+ Ignores weapon damage and precision.
-	+ Next time an adjacent foe attempts to attack or cast a spell, it is interrupted and their action fails.
+	+ Try to interrupt the next foe who attempts to perform a weapon attack or cast a spell within melee range.
+Make a precision roll.
+If you succeed, they are interrupted, and their action fails.

 ## Shortbow
 + Aptitude: Strength